 - Sodium laureth sulfate

-I’ve done quite a bit of research, and wanted to share with you some of the products from some brands I love – first is 100% PURE, a company that uses natural ingredients that are certified organic.
+I’ve wanted to share with you some of the products from a makeup brand I truly love – 100% PURE.
+This company uses uses natural ingredients that are certified organic.
 I use their mattifying primer, hydra drench-cream moisturizer, and fruit pigmented foundation for my daily coverage!
 I also love their lengthening mascara, the fruit pigmented naked palette (it’s honestly the prettiest blush and shadow palette I’ve ever used), and the cocoa pigmented bronzer (it smells and looks amazing).
 If you have oily skin, the bamboo blur powder is a life saver.
 Depending on the occasion I might top off my look with some fruit-pigmented lip gloss as well!
 If I feel like indulging myself every once in a while, I’ll use their vanilla bean whipped body butter, pure vitamin c mask, and the multi-vitamin + antioxidants potent PM serum.
-I also am a huge fan of Beauty Counter – their featherweight foundation is definitely growing me, as well as their adaptive moisturizer and brow gel.
 Oh, and if you’re looking for a natural deodorant that actually works, Primally Pure has a great charcoal one!

 To check out some other products I use, see Jac’s favorites.